-In September 2020 at the virtual meeting of the FSCDR, we gave an oral presentation on an abstract containing data on GMI-1687, which included data from a preclinical model showing the drug candidate's potential as a subcutaneously administered treatment for VOC, a common complication of SCD.
-We are currently conducting activities and studies with GMI-1687 to support our planned submission of an investigational new drug application, or IND, to the FDA.
+In September 2020 at the virtual meeting of the Foundation for Sickle Cell Disease Research, or FSCDR, we gave an oral presentation on an abstract containing data on GMI-1687, which included data from a preclinical model showing the drug candidate's potential as a subcutaneously administered treatment for vaso-occlusive crisis, or VOC, a common complication of sickle cell disease, or SCD.
+In May 2022, we filed an investigational new drug application, or IND, for GMI-1687 as a potential treatment for VOC, and received the "safe to proceed" letter from the FDA in June 2022.